larpchronicles/rules/06_martial-skills.md

 ## Damage Calls & Carriers

-Damage calls are how you communicate the amount of damage being delivered, as well as its type and whether or not it has a flavor modifier or carrier.
+Damage calls are how you communicate the amount of damage being delivered, as well as its type and whether it has a flavor modifier or carrier.
 You may only use one value for each option.

 <table>
   <tr>